Skip to main content

 Before you begin

-• Think about how people will create their guides and pick up any extra materials or equipment you may need.
+• Think about how people will create their guides, and pick up any extra materials or equipment you may need.

 Play ‘You’re not welcome’

-1. Everyone should split into two teams and stand at opposite sides of the space.
+2. Ask everyone to get into two teams and stand at opposite sides of the space.

-2. The person leading the game should tell one group that they’re the ‘new arrivals’.
+3. The person leading the game should tell one group that they’re the ‘new arrivals’.
 They should act normally.

-4. Both groups should mingle together.
-The new arrivals should try to introduce themselves and make friends while the other group should use their ‘bad welcome’ characteristics to give them a bad welcome.
-The person leading the game should encourage people to keep moving on and speaking to others from the other group.
+5. Both groups should try to socialise together.
+The new arrivals should try to introduce themselves and make friends, while the other group should use their ‘unwelcoming’ characteristics to give them a bad welcome.

 Talk about refugees and displaced children